-- For the drainage network, this means demonstrating that all reasonable and sustainable options have been considered.
-This is particularly the case if swales or balancing ponds are proposed. - For the electricity network, this means demonstrating that connection to the network represents a sustainable long term solution to serve the development without materially increasing the likelihood of power outages to Stradbroke village.
+- For surface water drainage, this means demonstrating that all reasonable and sustainable options have been considered in accordance with the surface water hierarchy.
+This is particularly the case if swales or balancing ponds are proposed. - For the foul waste drainage network, this means demonstrating that all reasonable and sustainable options have been considered in accordance with National Planning Practice Guidance. - For the electricity network, this means demonstrating that connection to the network represents a sustainable long term solution to serve the development without materially increasing the likelihood of power outages to Stradbroke village.

-Such solutions should be accompanied by an appropriate scheme of management which ensures the effective long term management of the utilities infrastructure directly serving the new development without placing such responsibilities upon either new residents or other third parties.
-In particular, drainage systems should be designed so that they are capable of being adopted, either by ensuring that the estate roads under which they are routed are adopted or designing an alternative route for the drainage.
+Such solutions should be accompanied by an appropriate scheme of management which ensures the effective long term management of the utilities infrastructure (including surface water drainage system) directly serving the new development, without placing such responsibilities upon either new residents or other third parties.
+In particular, drainage systems should be designed so that they are capable of being adopted, either by ensuring that the estate roads under which they are routed are adopted or by designing an alternative route for the drainage.